 FREQUENCY OF ANNUAL PERCENTAGE RATE ADJUSTMENTS.
-Your ANNUAL PERCENTAGE RATE can change monthly on the first day of the new billing cycle following a change in the index.
+Your ANNUAL PERCENTAGE RATE can change daily.
 There is no limit on the amount by which the annual percentage rate can change during any one year period.
-However, under no circumstances will your ANNUAL PERCENTAGE RATE exceed 21.000% per annum or, go below 3.250% per annum at any time during the term of the Plan.
+However, under no circumstances will your ANNUAL PERCENTAGE RATE exceed 16.000% per annum or, go below 3.250% per annum at any time during the term of the Plan.